selfmd/docs/docs/connect/node-sdk.md

 });
 ```

 Only `dataDir` is required.
-Each agent process needs its own `dataDir` — sharing a directory between processes will cause database lock errors.
+Each agent process needs its own `dataDir`.
+Sharing a directory between processes causes database lock errors.

 ## Lifecycle